Microbial Dynamics in International Space Station - I (Microbe-I) - 12.28.16

 The Microbe-I experiment monitors microbes on board the ISS which may affect the health of crewmembers.
 Science Results for Everyone

 Scientists are monitoring the abundance and diversity of fungi and bacteria in the Japanese Experiment Module of the International Space Station (ISS).
-Samples are analyzed approximately one year after the module is installed to the ISS.
-Microbe detection sheet (MDS) and swab culture tests of orbital samples and examination by electron microscopy show no microbial structures.
-Fungal DNA is detected, probably from human contamination.
-This work contributes not only to safety on long-duration spaceflight, but also to development of a standard microbial sampling method for the pharmaceutical and food industries, better hygiene in other closed habitats, and, potentially, better water quality control.
+Samples are collected and analyzed periodically after the module is installed to the ISS.
+Microbe detection sheet (MDS) and swab culture tests of orbital samples and examination by electron microscopy are methods to detect microbes.
+This research and monitoring contribute not only to safety on long-duration spaceflight, but also to development of a standard microbial sampling method for the pharmaceutical and food industries, better hygiene in other closed habitats, and, potentially, better water quality control.
+Experiment Details

 Sponsoring Space Agency

 Japan Aerospace Exploration Agency

 April 2009 - October 2009; March 2010 - September 2010

 - The purpose of this experiment is to monitor microbes in Kibo which may affect the health of crewmembers.
 And the monitoring of the stress from microbes to crewmember is evaluated as a space medical impact.

 Decadal Survey Recommendations